 Visit the Museum of Modern Art

-One of the largest and most influential museums in the world, the American Museum of Modern Art houses over 15000 works of art, including those by the legendary Picasso and Warhol.
-The museum has two branches in the city, one hosting art pieces by modern artists, and the other known for it's live exhibitions.
-There are plenty of upcoming events and exhibits in January, including readings and an installation art piece by Yto Barrada.
+One of the largest and most influential museums in the world, the American Museum of Modern Art (MoMA) houses over 15,000 works of art, including those by the legendary artists - Picasso and Warhol.
+The museum has two branches (Midtown Manhattan and Queens) in the city, one hosting art pieces by modern artists and the other known for it's live exhibitions.
+There are plenty of upcoming events and exhibits in January, including film screenings, workshops, and gallery experiences.

 11 W 53rd St, New York, NY 10019,